LeoRichard/Integrations-Plugin/hq-integrations/README.txt

 == Description ==

 HQ Integrations adds 'integrations' post type with two taxonomies (Category and Tag).
-It also adds custom metabox with three fields: 'Client', 'Date' and 'URL'.
+It also adds custom metabox with three fields: 'Client' and 'URL'.

 == Installation ==